pytrip/pytrip/docs/user_guide.rst

 Using the `dir()` and `help()` methods, you may explore what functions are available, check also the index and module tables found in this documentation.

 CT and Dose data are handled by the "CtxCube" and "DosCube" classes, respectively.
 Structures (volume of interests) are handled by the VdxCube class.
-For instance, when a treament plan was made the resulting 3D dose distribution (and referred to as a "DosCube").
+For instance, when a treatment plan was made the resulting 3D dose distribution (and referred to as a "DosCube").

     >>> import pytrip as pt
     >>> dc = pt.DosCube()